spike-rabbit/element/docs/components/buttons-menus/menu.md

 - If users need to perform several actions on a content
 - If the actions are not used on a daily basis

-### When a menu might not help

-- If there is one action only use [button](buttons.md) or [link](links.md) instead
+- If there is one action only, use [button](buttons.md) or [link](links.md) instead
-- If there is no interaction element to open the menu

 ### Best practices

-- Understand the context first in order to determine if a menu is indeed the best possible solution
 - Analyze what actions are most important.
 Order the actions accordingly.
-- Do group similar actions
+- Group similar actions.
-- Do move less important actions to a submenu
+- Move less important actions to a submenu.
-- Do support keyboard input to navigate within a menu

-### Dos and don'ts

-- Do make a visual distinction between actions that are disabled and the ones available
-- Do keep disabled actions visible
+- Keep disabled actions visible.
-- Do not use more than 2 submenus in a nested way
+- Do not use more than 2 submenus in a nested way.
-- Do not have a long and flat list of actions, which might not have space on a small screen
+- Do not have a long and flat list of actions, which might not have space on a small screen.

 ## Design ---